 OCBC FRANK Credit Card

-The highest online shopping cashback card for OCBC is the FRANK Credit Card, which offers 6% cashback on all eligible online spends, which include popular purchases like flight tickets and hotel bookings, plus Grab rides.
+The OCBC FRANK Credit Card offers 6% cashback on all eligible online spending, which includes not just online shopping but also things like flight tickets, hotel bookings, and Grab rides.

 DBS Live Fresh Card

 Though its 5% cashback on online spending sounds pathetic in this brave new world of 10% cash back cards, the DBS Live Fresh Card’s advantage is versatility: You also get 5% cashback on contactless payment (Visa PayWave, Apple Pay…).
 That means you can get a decent 5% rebate both on- and offline.

 There’s a minimum spend of $600, which isn’t tough to meet since you can use it offline too, but what you should look out for is the split caps of $20 (online spending) / $20 (contactless payment).
 This means you can only spend up to $400 for each category each month.

 See the full review of the DBS Live Fresh Card here.